BONES OF THE LOWER LIMB

 Overview

-• Function: Support body weight and enable movement
+• Function: Support your body weight and enable movement

 • Groups:

-• Tarsal Bones (Hindfoot) - Shape the posterior section of the foot and enable functional dynamics
+• Tarsal Bones (Hindfoot) - Shape the posterior section of your foot and enable functional dynamics

-• Metatarsal Bones (Midfoot) - Five bones forming the central segment of the foot; bear body weight and allow movements involved in walking and balancing
+• Metatarsal Bones (Midfoot) - Five bones forming the central segment of your foot; bear your body weight and allow movements involved in walking and balancing

 Tarsal Bones (Hindfoot)